-6. GENERAL TESTS
+7. GENERAL TESTS

-6.1 Checking of Specification- Check all the dimensions and specification mentioned by the manufacturer (see 3.2) and record the data in pro forma as given in Appendix A.
+7.1 Checking of Specification- Check all the dimensions and specification mentioned by the manufacturer (see 4.2) and record the data in proforma as given in Appendix A.

-6.2 Checking of Material - Check the material for all components and record the data in pro forma as given in Appendix B.
+7.2 Checking of Material - Check the material for all components and record the data in proforma as given in Appendix B.

-6.3 Visual Observations and Provisions for Adjustments – Record the observations and adjustments according to Appendix C.
+7.3 Visual Observations and Provisions for Adjustments – Record the observations and adjustments according to Appendix C.